 If a number of TAB connectors have been declared equivalent (see table 4.10-1, D6.70), only a representative one is necessary to demonstrate conformance.

 In subclause 7.6.5.1, if representative TAB connectors are used then per connector criteria (option 2) shall be applied.

+Any receiver test requirement specified for Band 46 operation in 3GPP TS 36.104 [4] for E-UTRA, or in 3GPP TS 37.104 [5] for E-UTRA in MSR operation, and referred in clause 6, is not applicable for AAS BS.
+The requirements for co-location blocking for Band 46 are applicable for AAS BS.